 You can advertise this on your menu boards, by putting up a Visa/Mastercard sticker that comes with mobile payment systems.

 Have you ever seen a queue at a stall or retail shop and thought what they are selling must be good so I’ll join it? well if you have you are not alone.
 People are social animals and like to go where others are.

 So, If you can implement all of the tips we have discussed and get a queue then this will create a compound effect where people really start to notice your stall and in turn, you attract more customers.
 Which is the whole point of this article right?

 Finally, just try and be creative, whatever that means to you.
 Get some ideas from other stalls that do well, or other types of businesses in your industry.

 This could be emulating how other stalls layout their goods or getting design ideas from window displays from popular high street stores and incorporating them into your own set-up.

 But try to be unique and offer a visual experience that no other market stall is doing.

-If you what to make your market stall stand out and attract more customers an easy way to look at these tips is to break them down into a 3-step process – 1.
+If you want to make your market stall stand out and attract more customers an easy way to look at these tips is to break them down into a 3-step process – 1.
 Presentation > 2.
 Product > Price.
 This is known in marketing as the “Three P’s”.

 Think of your market stall as a storefront.
-Think about your signage, how your products are arranged and the general presentation of your stall and how it is presented to the outside world.
+Think about your signage, how your products are arranged, and the general presentation of your stall and how it is presented to the outside world.